Saxonica/SlidesJS/README.md

 # SlidesJS

-A SaxonJS-based slide presentation tool
+A SaxonJS-based slide presentation tool.

+This project is under construction…